skip to content

 00:34:13 - Nick Taylor

 Okay, cool.
 We'll let that build out.
 Okay.
-And it's nice.
-I see it's refreshed.
-I remember.
-I think they might have fixed this a while ago.
-Is this.
-Is this using vite under the hood or is it using webpack?
+And it's nice, I see it's refreshed.
+I remember, I think they might have fixed this a while ago.
+Is this using Vite under the hood, or is it using Webpack?

 00:34:29 - Anthony Campolo

 Oh, man, I wish.
-No, we're still on webpack.
-Vite is, you know, another on that long list of things we want to look at after V1.
-But it's not going to be super straightforward because, like, Redwood was built pre.
-Vite is not really, like, super set up.
-Well for ESM and a lot of stuff.
+No, we're still on Webpack.
+Vite is another thing on that long list of things we want to look at after v1.
+But it's not going to be super straightforward, because Redwood was built pre-Vite and is not really super set up for ESM and a lot of stuff.
 So we'll see.
-But right now we're still on the webpack.
-So if you just go now to go.
-Go back to your browser and go to forward slash about, and you can see the about page.
+But right now we're still on Webpack.
+So if you go back to your browser and go to /about, you can see the about page.

 00:34:58 - Nick Taylor

-Okay, so let's go slash.
-Or is it saying Canada a boot.
+Okay, so let's go to /about.
+Or as they say in Canada, "a boot."
 All right.
-Yeah.
-Cool.
-Cool.
-All right.
-So, yeah, I like how this is really quick, too.
-Like the.
-The generators.
+Yeah, cool, cool.
+I like how this is really quick too, the generators.
 That's a nice touch.
-That's something.
-I think that's some of the Stuff you're starting to see that comes from Rails inspiration.
-Yep.
-Okay, cool, Cool.
+I think that's some of the stuff you're starting to see that comes from the Rails inspiration.
+Okay, cool, cool.
 So we got it.

 00:35:20 - Anthony Campolo

-So now go to your.
-Go to your routes JS file.
-So this is in the root of your web folder.
+So now go to your Routes.js file.
+This is in the root of your web folder.
 Yep.
-And then those.
-Delete all the comments real quick.
-Let me kind of see this a little more cleanly.
+And then delete all the comments real quick.
+Let me see this a little more cleanly.
 Yeah.
-Okay.
-So nice.
+Okay, so nice.

 00:35:36 - Nick Taylor